JezGodfrey/Forum/README.md

 - Passwords are stored in the database after being encrypted with bcrypt
 - Javascript was not a requirement for the project, but was determined to be beneficial in fulfilling the requirement to implement a like/dislike system
 - All errors are funnelled through an error handler and displayed on an information page

+## Authors

+This program was written by Jez Godfrey as part of the 01 Founders fellowship